ph1p/figma-blender/README.md

 ### My Plugin does no start!

-The plugin may not have been able to install the `wesocket` dependency.
+The plugin may not have been able to install the `websockets` dependency.
 So you can also do this manually via the command line.
 You have to replace the Blender-Version (`2.92`) and maybe the python executable (`python3.7m`).

 **MacOS**